mjvar/mjvar.github.io/about.md

 My other interests include birdwatching, sewing, puzzles, labor organizing, indie video games (especially roguelikes), music (especially hyperpop), and vegan cooking.

 You are more than welcome to: email me at varona@cs.toronto.edu, read my [blog](/blog), or check out my [list of cool stuff on the Internet](/cool)!

+<span id="mike">p.s. if you find the easter egg on this website, I will give you a prize when you tell me in person!</span>